About this website, turning mathematics into art

 Click on “it” at the bottom right to view the Italian translation.

-This website has been set up as a showcase for just a few of the ways that mathematics can be turned into artworks and designs.
+This website has been set up as a showcase for just a few of the ways that mathematics can be turned into artworks, designs, prints and animations.
 The pages in the maths menu explain this process and are intended for people with an interest in mathematics, the emphasis being on the mathematical concepts rather than the other interesting and related areas of computers and art.

 About Graeme Boore